 The Company has adopted a Board charter which formally records the specific responsibilities of the Board and individual Directors.
 The Company has also established the Audit Committee, the Nomination Committee and the Remuneration Committee, each with formally delegated rules and responsibilities which are set out in the charter for each such committee.
 Copies of the Company’s corporate governance statement and the charters for the Board and each of the committees of the Board are available on this website.
-The Company also intends to establish a health & safety committee as soon as practicable following Admission to AIM.
+The Company also intends to establish a health & safety committee as soon as practicable.

 The Board is responsible for, and has the authority to determine all matters relating to the strategic direction, policies and practices and the operation of the Company.
 The monitoring and ultimate control of the business of the Company is vested in the Board.
 The Board’s primary responsibility is to oversee the Group’s business activities and management for the benefit of the Company’s shareholders.
 It is also responsible for overseeing the financial performance of the Group and monitoring its systems and internal controls.

-On Admission to AIM, the Board will consist of one independent non-executive director, a further two non-executive directors (including the Chairman) and two executive directors.
+The Board consists of two independent non-executive directors, and two executive directors.
 The Company regards Andrew Vickerman as an independent non-executive director and free from any relationship that could materially interfere with the exercise of his independent judgement.
 The Company intends to appoint an additional non-executive director following Admission to AIM.

 The Audit Committee is responsible for monitoring and reviewing the integrity of the financial reporting of the Company and reviewing the Company’s internal financial control and risk management systems and reporting on them to the Board.
 The Audit Committee also monitors, reviews and oversees the relationship with the Company’s external auditor.
 The Audit Committee is required by its charter to comprise at least three members, all of whom are to be financially literate and have at least one member with relevant financial qualifications and experience.

-Following Admission, the members of the Audit Committee will be John Evans (as chairman), Andrew Vickerman and Paul Stephen.
+The members of the Audit Committee are John Evans (as Chairman), Andrew Vickerman and Paul Stephen.
 The Audit Committee expects to meet at least twice per year, and otherwise as required.
-Paul Stephen will be replaced on the Audit Committee by the new non-executive director intended to be appointed, following Admission.
+Paul Stephen will be replaced on the Audit Committee by the new non-executive director intended to be appointed.